Research

 - This portal was designed to connect UCLA faculty and UCLA undergraduates around biosciences research projects that involve data analysis or modeling.

-Narrow down your choices to perhaps five professors.
-Then go to the Biomedical Library and look up two or three recent publications of each professor.
+Narrow down your choices to 5-10 professors.
+Then go to the Biomedical Library and look up two or three recent publications from each professor.
 Read them to see if they interest you.
-A few weeks before the quarter in which you’d like to begin your SRP, send letters or emails to three to five of the professors you researched.
-The letter should introduce yourself, mention particular publications of that professor you found interesting, and include a resume and transcript or Degree Audit.
-Mention in the cover letter that you will be calling in a few days to discuss your possible participation in the laboratory as an SRP student.
-Then call the potential sponsors and set up appointments to see them.
-Be sure to mention that you are eventually hoping to complete two quarters of upper division research with them as part of your Neuroscience major.
+A few weeks before the quarter in which you’d like to begin an SRP-99, send emails to 3-5 of the professors you researched.
+The email should introduce yourself, mention particular publications of that professor you found interesting, and include a resume and transcript or Degree Audit.
+Mention in the cover letter that you will be calling in a few days to discuss your possible participation in the laboratory as an SRP-99 student.
+Then, call the potential sponsors and set up appointments to see them.
+Be sure to mention that you are eventually hoping to complete two quarters of upper division research with them as part of the major capstone.